microsoft/finops-toolkit/docs/_optimize/optimization-engine/customize.md

 ```powershell
 ./Register-MultitenantAutomationSchedules.ps1 -AutomationAccountName <AOE automation account> -ResourceGroupName <AOE resource group> -TargetSchedulesSuffix <suffix to append to every new job schedules, e.g., Tenant2> -TargetTenantId <secondary tenant GUID> -TargetTenantCredentialName <name of the Automation credential created in the previous step> [-TargetSchedulesOffsetMinutes <offset in minutes relative to original schedules, defaults to 0>] [-TargetAzureEnvironment <AzureUSGovernment|AzureGermanCloud|AzureCloud>] [-ExcludedRunbooks <An array of runbook names to exclude from the process>] [-IncludedRunbooks <An array of runbook names to include in the process>]
 ```

+### Multi-tenant with Azure Lighthouse

+To widen the engine scope using the Azure Lighthouse-based approach, you must ensure the following pre-requisites:

+* Prepare the Azure Resource Manager template to be deployed in the secondary tenant.
+You can reuse as-is the reference template in our repository (`lighthouse-template.json` file available in the [AOE root folder](https://aka.ms/AzureOptimizationEngine/code)).
+* If you're deploying the template for a single subscription, you just have to follow the steps described [here](https://learn.microsoft.com/azure/lighthouse/how-to/onboard-customer#deploy-the-azure-resource-manager-template), by using the reference template above and specifying the template parameters values (as a separate parameters file or directly in the Azure portal interface).
+* If you need to deploy at scale to multiple subscriptions, you can leverage Azure Policy, by following the instructions available [here](https://learn.microsoft.com/azure/lighthouse/how-to/onboard-management-group) and adjusting the policy definition code to follow the reference template above.
+* No matter the deployment approach, the template parameters you must provide are the following:
+    * `managedByTenantId` - Microsoft Entra tenant ID of the tenant where AOE was deployed in
+    * `principalId` - Microsoft Entra object id of the AOE automation account system managed identity
+    * `principalIdDisplayName` - AOE automation account name

 <br>